Frontend CORS Solutions

 - Need to configure HTTPS certificate

-- Need to handle routing and static resources
+- Need to handle routing and static assets

-- Recommend using CDN to accelerate static resources
+- Recommend using CDN to accelerate static assets

-Choose the appropriate solution based on your scenario:
+Choose the appropriate solution based on your actual scenario:

 |---|---|---|